google/neural-tangents/README.md

   * `predict.gradient_descent` - inference with a network trained on arbitrary loss with continuous gradient descent for an arbitrary finite time (using an ODE solver).

-  * `predict.momentum_flow` - inference with a network trained on arbitrary loss with continuous momentum gradient descent for an arbitrary finite time (using an ODE solver).
+  * `predict.momentum` - inference with a network trained on arbitrary loss with continuous momentum gradient descent for an arbitrary finite time (using an ODE solver).

 * `api` - various methods useful for working with infinite networks, including (but not limited to!):
     * `batch` - makes any kernel function `ker_fun` compute the kernel in batches over inputs, in parallel over available GPUs or TPU cores.